masaabushamma/Assessment-task/README.md

-# Getting Started with Create React App
+# My React Assessment task .

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Run the project

-## Available Scripts
+### `yarn install`

-In the project directory, you can run:
+In order to start the project first you need to install the node-modules package using yarn install.
 ### `yarn start`

-Runs the app in the development mode.\
+in order to Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.\\
 You will also see any lint errors in the console.

 ### `yarn test`